 Permission to take courses at another school or university

 If you are returning home for the summer and would like to catch up or get ahead of your credit total, you must get pre-evaluation and approval of any courses you wish to take.
 We suggest that you get 1–2 more courses than you actually want to take approved in case your first choice gets canceled or is closed.
 Any school you attend must be at least 50 miles from any Temple campus, and you must be residing more than 50 miles away from a Temple campus as well.
-Click here to download this form and for more requirements.
+You can download this form (.PDF) and view more requirements.

 For Students Interested in Transferring to Temple’s SMC